 Students must earn a "C" or better in each of the lower-level business prerequisites and earn a "B" or higher in ACG 2021 and ACG 2071.
-All of these courses must be completed prior to admission to the BSBA program or have approval of the Director of Enrollment Services.
+All of these courses must be completed prior to admission to the BSBA program or have approval of the Registrar.